LauriTahvanainen/GambleBoard/documentation/tasks.md

 - Single bet information shown: Description, Outcome, Odds, Available to stake
 - Clicking on outcome starts the transaction
 - Ability to create a new bet from the listing page.
--Ability to create a bet under a category
+- Ability to create a bet under a category
--Ability to use “lay bet” button which will lead to a MetaMask popup → Confirm or Reject the current transaction.
+- Ability to use “lay bet” button which will lead to a MetaMask popup → Confirm or Reject the current transaction.
--Confirmation: bet will be listed under the upcoming bets, so that other users can back the bet.
+- Confirmation: bet will be listed under the upcoming bets, so that other users can back the bet.

 |Goal|Dev|Workload|Deadline|Done|
 |----|---|--------|--------|----|